 One must take the Victory liner Bus either in Cubao or Edsa Monumento to Iba, Zambales.
 The fare is approximately PHP 260.00 or $6.06.
 Get off at the San Antonio Main town.
 Walking distance is the Public Market, pharmacy and other stores but please be aware that items being sold here are too expensive.

 Take a tricycle to Barangay Pundaquit.
 It costs PHP 30 or $0.70 and it takes roughly 15-20 minutes.

 If you drive a car you can follow the same direction, there are parking areas in Barangay Pundaquit where you can park your vehicle.

-From Pundaquit, hire a boatman that will take you to Anawangin, Nagsasa, Capones, Camara and a lot more.
-Boatride normally costs Php1000 or $23.31 to Php1500 or $34.97 depending on the space and will take you approximately 20-30 minutes to reach Anawangin.
+From Pundaquit, hire a boatman that will take you to Anawangin, Nagsasa, Capones, Camara and other places.
+Boat ride as of this writing normally costs PHP 1000 or $23.31 to PHP 1500 or $34.97 depending on the space and will take you approximately 20-30 minutes to reach Anawangin.

 If you want an exciting adventure, then you can also trek to Anawangin.
 You can hire guides in Pundaquit.